riddhi1212/Assam-app/readme.md

 		DONE @ 5:40pm
 10) Make tabbed home a master layout and add sections
 	Note: Master pages are usually used for reusing the layout.
 I'll use them for breaking a really large file into smaller manageable chunks
+		FAIL: This did not work.
+11) Create migration and seed from csv file using Packalyst csv-seeder package.
+Also download composer Faker and way/generator
+	1) Migration DONE @12:38am
+	2) Manual seed from csv DONE @ 12:38am

+---
+Todo random later

+1) Find out if there is a Laravel bootstrap theme

 ---